-- Equipment will be maintained in good working condition to minimize leaks and drips.
-Equipment will have drip protection (e.g., drip pans or plastic sheeting) available at designated areas for storage, fueling, and maintenance.
-Designated areas are away from drainage courses and inlets. - Spill cleanup materials will be readily available at the work area. - All spills will be cleaned up immediately, provided that it is safe to do so.
-Workers are trained in spill response procedures. - Equipment and vehicles will be cleaned offsite. - If tools, equipment, and/or vehicles coated with concrete material are to be cleaned onsite, then concrete washout facilities will be provided and maintained.
-Alternatively, liquid waste can be contained in buckets or drums with tight-fitting lids for transport and proper disposal offsite. - Concrete washout facilities may be above or below grade, but designated areas must be at least 50 feet away from storm drains, water bodies, and open ditches.
+- Equipment and vehicles will be cleaned off site. - If tools, equipment, and/or vehicles coated with concrete material are to be cleaned on site, then concrete washout facilities will be provided and maintained.
+Alternatively, liquid waste can be contained in buckets or drums with tight-fitting lids for transport and proper disposal off site. - Concrete washout facilities may be above or below grade, but designated areas must be at least 50 feet away from storm drains, water bodies, and open ditches.
 Facilities will be constructed and maintained in sufficient quantity and size to contain all liquid and concrete waste generated by washout operations.
 Facilities can be a temporary pit or bermed area lined to prevent discharge to ground or surrounding area.
-Concrete washout from concrete pumper bins can be washed into trucks and discharged into concrete washout facilities or be properly disposed of offsite. - Facilities will be cleaned or replaced when the washout is 75 percent full or when there is damage (e.g., torn liner or evidence of leaks).
+Concrete washout from concrete pumper bins can be washed into trucks and discharged into concrete washout facilities or be properly disposed of off site. - Facilities will be cleaned or replaced when the washout is 75 percent full or when there is damage (e.g., torn liner or evidence of leaks).
 Facilities will be maintained to provide a holding capacity with a minimum freeboard of 4 inches for above-grade facilities and 12 inches for below-grade facilities.
 Maintaining facilities should include removing and disposing of hardened concrete and returning facilities to a functional condition.
 No overflow from concrete washouts is permitted.
 On-site washout facilities will be covered during rain events.
 All concrete washout debris will be disposed of properly.
 Holes, depressions, or other ground disturbances caused by the removal of the facilities will be backfilled and repaired.